lischilpp/ochiba-js/README.md

 - Features may change frequently
 - Documentation may be incomplete
 - Use at your own risk
+- You can already try it out on this <a href="https://lischilpp.github.io/ochiba-js/">Interactive Page</a>
 - If you want to contribute, feel free to take a look at [<code>☑️ Features TODO</code>](#%EF%B8%8F-features-todo) and create a pull request

 # ochiba-js